Androstachys: Flowers

 Flowering time is October–November.
 Flowers axillary, unisexual and vary in both arrangement and appearance.
 Male flowers are yellow and are arranged in a 3-flower cluster up to 3 cm long.
 Central flowers are longer than the laterals with their pedicel being 1-1.3 cm long versus the lateral length of 5–6 mm.
-Sepals; greenish petals that the form the calyx of the flower differ in number; 5 in central flower and 2–3 in laterals.
+Sepals; greenish petals that form the calyx of the flower differ in number; 5 in central flower and 2–3 in laterals.
 The bulbous base or receptacle of flower from which its organs grow are 2 cm long in central; 1.5 cm in laterals.
 Stamens up to c.
 50 in central c.
 35 in lateral, filaments of lowest stamens up to 1 mm long, anthers 3 x 0.5 mm covered in fine silky hairs in early development and then smooth, lacking hairs with maturation.
 Yellowish thecae of anthers.
 Female flowers are yellow and are at the end of a long, white hairy stalk.
 Pedicels are 1-1.5 cm long, extending to up to 3 cm long in fruit; sepals 7–8 × 2–2.5 mm and are an ovate-leaf shape, blunt tapering or sometimes split at apex, minutely ruffled with fine hairs on edge and base; otherwise smooth.
 Ovary is c.
 3 mm in diameter, oval in shape, densely covered in fine white woolly hairs.
 Styles c.
 7 mm long with fine hair covering, stigmas are globe shaped.